WeixuanZ/utterances/README.md

 # utterances 🔮

+This is a fork of utterances for comments on my blog - https://weixuanz.github.io, whose comments are recorded on this repository.

-A lightweight comments widget built on GitHub issues.
+[utterances](https://github.com/utterance/utterances) is a lightweight comments widget built on GitHub issues.
 Use GitHub issues for blog comments, wiki pages and more!

 * [Open source](https://github.com/utterance). 🙌
 * No tracking, no ads, always free. 📡🚫